MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ### Group Policy

 If you use Group Policy in your organization, you can enable the *Don't install a background service for Microsoft Search in Bing* policy setting.
-This method is probably best used for existing installations of Office 365 ProPlus.
+This method is probably best used for existing installations of Microsoft 365 Apps for enterprise.

 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.
 This policy setting is available in the [Administrative Template files (ADMX/ADML) download](https://www.microsoft.com/en-us/download/details.aspx?id=49030) starting with version 5011.1000, which was released on May 5, 2020.